Elgg/Elgg/docs/guides/upgrading.rst

  * ``$CONFIG`` is no longer available as a local variable inside plugin ``start.php`` files.
  * ``elgg_get_config('siteemail')`` is no longer available.
 Use ``elgg_get_site_entity()->email``.
  * The URL endpoints ``js/`` and ``css/`` are no longer supported.
 Use ``elgg_get_simplecache_url()``.
+ * The generic comment save action no longer sends the notification directly, this has been offloaded to the notification system.

 JavaScript hook calling order may change
 ----------------------------------------